swiftlang/swift-evolution/vision-documents/variadic-generics.md

 ## Exploring syntax alternatives

-This design for variadic generics results introduces 3 new meanings of `...`, leaving Swift with 5 total meanings of `...`:
+This design for variadic generics results introduces 2 new meanings of `...`, leaving Swift with 4 total meanings of `...`:

 1. Non-pack variadic parameters
 2. Postfix partial range operator
 3. Type parameter pack declaration
 4. Pack expansion operator
-5. Value expansion operator

 Choosing an alternative syntax may alleviate ambiguities with existing meanings of ... in Swift.
 The authors of this vision document are open to considering an alternative syntax, but have yet to find a more compelling one.